risingtideresearch/framedash/README.md

 #### Convert to New Radix
 The extracted byte value can be displayed in the Live Parameter Table in radix 2, 8, 10, or 16 for ease of interpretation.

+### Editing a Parameter
+An existing Parameter Definiton can be edited by pressing the `t` key.
+This will ask for the index of the Parameter Defintion to edit and then open the Parameter Creation dialog with each field pre-filled with the value of the parameter to be edited.

 ### Deleting a Parameter
 If a Parameter Definition is no longer needed, it can be deleted by pressing the 'd' key, followed by the table index of the parameter to delete.
 This will remove the entry from the Live Parameter Table as well as the Parameter Definition itself.